 The risks associated with insurance contracts are complex and subject to a number of variables.
-The Association uses several statistical and actuarial techniques based on past claims development experience.
+TTI uses several statistical and actuarial techniques based on past claims development experience.
 This includes indications such as average claims cost and ultimate claims numbers.
-The key methods used by the Association in estimating liabilities are:
+The key methods used by TTI in estimating liabilities are:

-- Chain ladder
+- Chain ladder:

-- Bornhuetter-Ferguson
+- Bornhuetter-Ferguson; and

 - Other statistical and benchmarking techniques.